Model Metadata

 HAL NMS Field

-The nms field at the config root level controls the HAL decoder's NMS behavior:
+The root-level nms field controls the HAL decoder's NMS behavior:

 nms: class_agnostic # Suppress overlapping boxes regardless of class (default)